nvlled/roudetef/README.md

 which means the routes can be further modified as needed.

 ### Serving http
-If you are not familiar with mux, you can use the router (which implements the [http.Handler](http://golang.org/pkg/net/http/#Handler)) as an http handler:
+If you are not familiar with mux, you can use the resulting router (which implements the [http.Handler](http://golang.org/pkg/net/http/#Handler)) from Buildrouter() as an http handler:
 ```
-http.ListenAndServe(":8080", router)
+http.ListenAndServe(":8080", routeDef.BuildRouter())
 ```

 ## Advanced usages